What is slipped capital femoral epiphysis?

 Slipped capital femoral epiphysis (SCFE) is a hip problem.
 It starts if the epiphysis (growing end) of the femur (thigh bone) slips from the ball of the hip joint.
 SCFE may develop in one or both legs.

 SCFE usually occurs in children between the ages of 8 and 15 years old.
 It often happens during a growth spurt.
 It’s also more common in children who have a family history of SCFE.
 More boys than girls get SCFE.
 It’s more common in blacks than whites.
-Obese children have a much higher risk of getting SCFE.
+Children who have obesity have a much higher risk of getting SCFE.

 Symptoms of slipped capital femoral epiphysis